Boeing: Financials

-For the fiscal year 2017, Boeing reported earnings of 8.191billion, with annual revenue of 93.392billion, a 1.25% decline over the previous fiscal cycle.
-Boeing's shares traded at over $209 per share, and its market capitalization was valued at over 206.6billion.
+The key trends of Boeing are (as at the financial year ending December 31):

 Between 2010 and 2018, Boeing increased its operating cash flow from $3 to $15.3 billion, sustaining its share price, by negotiating advance payments from customers and delaying payments to its suppliers.
 This strategy is sustainable only as long as orders are good and delivery rates are increasing.

 From 2013 to 2019, Boeing spent over $60 billion on dividends and stock buybacks, twice as much as the development costs of the 787.

-In 2020, Boeing's revenue was $11.8 billion as a result of the pandemic slump.
-Due to higher sales in other divisions and an influx in deliveries of commercial jetliners in 2021, revenue increased by 44%, reaching nearly $17 billion.
+In 2020, Boeing's second quarter revenue was $11.8 billion as a result of the pandemic slump.
+Due to higher sales in other divisions and an influx in deliveries of commercial jetliners in 2021, second quarter revenue increased by 44%, reaching nearly $17 billion.

+Revenues decreased 15 percent to $16.9 billion in the second quarter of 2024, compared to the same time period in 2023.
+The company's operating loss amounted to $1.39 billion and its net loss to $1.43 billion, while plane deliveries fell to 92 (from 136 in 2023).

+In 2024, Boeing delivered just 348 aircraft to its customers, its lowest output since the COVID-19 pandemic.
+Boeing ended the year with a backlog of 5,595 unfilled orders.

 Employment numbers

 The company's employment totals are listed below.

 Approximately 1.5% of Boeing employees are in the Technical Fellowship program, a program through which Boeing's top engineers and scientists set technical direction for the company.
-The average salary at Boeing is $76,784, reported by former employees.
+The average salary at Boeing was $76,784 in 2011, as reported by former employees.

 Corporate governance

 In 2022, Rory Kennedy made a documentary film, Downfall: The Case Against Boeing, streamed by Netflix.
 She said about the 21st-century history of Boeing "There were many decades when Boeing did extraordinary things by focusing on excellence and safety and ingenuity.
 Those three virtues were seen as the key to profit.
 It could work, and beautifully.
 And then they were taken over by a group that decided Wall Street was the end-all, be-all."

 On May 5, 2022, Boeing announced that it would be moving its headquarters from Chicago to Arlington, Virginia in the Washington, D.C. metropolitan area.
 Additionally, it plans to add a research and technology center in Northern Virginia.

+In July 2024, it announced a new CEO, Kelly Ortberg.
+On August 8, 2024, he met with FAA Administrator Michael Whitaker to discuss the company's future direction.
+Ortberg has communicated his commitment to reinforcing Boeing's position as an industry leader and has outlined his vision for the company's continued success.

 Board

 As of 2022, Boeing is headed by a President who also serves as the chief executive officer.
-The roles of chairman of the board and CEO were separated in October 2019.
+The roles of chair of the board and CEO were separated in October 2019.